Chapter 8: More Changes

 righteous side of that war, provided that victory will preserve

 individual freedom and inalienable rights.
-It’s as simple
+It’s as simple as that.
+It’s

-in very quickly.
 However, what exactly is Godly understanding?

 General Patton once said, "There are three ways that men get what